HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 1. Let's call the number `Bigger` which is bigger in absolute terms (ignoring the sign bit), the other will be `Smaller`.
 2. If `Smaller` represents a zero (exponent and mantissa are $0$), return with `Bigger` ($x + 0 = x$).
 3. If `Bigger` and `Smaller` is the same but with different signs, return with $0$ ($x + -x = 0$).
-4. Denormalize `Smaller` until its exponent matches the the exponent of `Bigger`.
+4. Denormalize `Smaller` until its exponent matches the exponent of `Bigger`.
 5. If the signs are the same, add the two mantissas.
 If the signs are different, subtract the `Smaller` mantissa from the `Bigger` mantissa (this never underflows by the way).
 This is the result mantissa.
 6. The result has the same sign and exponent as `Bigger`.
 7. Normalize the result.